 - Salt & pepper to taste

-Rinse and drain farro.
+- Rinse and drain farro.
 Place in a pot and add water or vegetable stock.
 Add a pinch of salt.
 Bring to a boil; reduce heat to medium-low and simmer 30 minutes or until al dente (tender but firm).
 Drain off any excess liquid.
-Place in a large bowl to cool slightly.
+Place in the bowl with the vinaigrette to cool slightly.

-Snap off woody ends of asparagus and cut into one-inch pieces.
-Slice cherry tomatoes and sugar snap peas in half.
+- Snap off woody ends of asparagus and cut into one-inch pieces.
+Slice sugar snap peas in half.

-Place vegetables, feta cheese, chopped herbs, shallot, and garlic in the bowl with the slightly cooled farro.
-Add vinaigrette.
+- Place vegetables, feta cheese, chopped herbs, shallot, and garlic in the bowl with the farro and vinaigrette.
 Using a spatula, fold until well-combined.
 Season with salt and pepper to taste.
 Enjoy!